pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 <td>persist</td>
 <td><pre>false</pre></td>
 <td>
+Install a delta input handler to intercept real-time metadata updates and persist them to the metadata resource type.
+The use of this option allows metadata injected into Signal K by a third-party plugin to persisted in the metadata repository.
+Optional.
 </td>
 </td>
 </tr>
 </table>

-Before the plugin can be used you must configure the Signal K resource provider so that it supports the custom resource types 'metadata' and 'metadata-snapshot' (or whatever alternatives you may have specified by setting *resourceType* and/or *snapshotResourceType* in the pluging configuration).
+Before the plugin can be used you must configure the Signal K resource provider so that it supports the metadata custom resource type.

-Subsequently any metadata configuration files you place in the resource provider's metadata folder will be used to initialise system metadata.

 ## Operation

-The plugin has sensible defaults for all configuration properties and will start immediately after installation, creating a default configuration file as it does so.
+The plugin has sensible defaults for all configuration properties and will start immediately after installation, creating a default plugin configuration file as it does so.

-If *putSupport* is set to 'limited' then a PUT handler is installed on the injected meta paths.

-If *putSupport* is set to 'full', then a PUT handler is installed on all Signal K meta paths.
-In this case, the Signal K data store is monitored for dynamic changes to the collection of available paths and put support added to newly appearing keys.

 ## Author